The LLVM Developers' Meeting is a bi-annual 2 day gathering of the entire

 - On any other LLVM-related topic of interest to participants.

-- Tutorials (60 minutes): in depth talks focussed on helping less
+- Tutorials (60 minutes): in depth talks focused on helping less

 experienced people get up to speed on an aspect of the LLVM project, with